damianobellucci/quotes-app-server/README.md

 ##### Scraping quotes

-A scripts that scrapes quotes on brainyquote.com by author.
+A script that scrapes quotes on brainyquote.com by author.